Balmy-protocol/earn-core/src/vault/README.md

 #### Storing Complete Losses

 We just described how to take losses into account when calculate a position's balance for reward tokens.
 However, when a complete loss occurs, the loss accumulator multiplies down to zero and stays there.
-The approach requires storing a counter to track when there was a complete loss, so that each position can compare over them and calculate the position's balance after the complete loss has been accounted for.
+Our solution requires storing a counter to track when there was a complete loss, so that each position can compare their own counter against the strategy's counter.
+Then, after the complete loss has been accounted for, we can calculate the position's balance normally.

-We will leave it **up to each strategy to try to avoid complete losses as much as possible**.
-The vault is prepared to support **up to 15** complete loss events per token, for each strategy.
+The vault is prepared to support **up to 255** complete loss events per token, for each strategy.
 This should be enough to cover for unexpected circumstances such as hacks, but it's very important that the strategy avoids complete losses as much as possible.

-After the 15 complete losses limit has been reached, the vault will simply set all position balances to zero.
+After the 255 complete losses limit has been reached, the vault will simply set all position balances to zero.
 It will be up to each strategy to distribute any left funds in a way they deem fit.